Carrots Are Orange

 The Story Of Ruby Bridges

 The illustrations tell the story on their own.
-However, I was captivated by this story of an extremely brave six-year old named Ruby.
+However, I was captivated by the story of an extremely brave six-year-old named Ruby.
 In 1960, a judge ordered her to attend an all-white elementary school.

-There were an uproar and Ruby faced mobs and an empty classroom to begin her education.
-Her strength and courage are a great example of elementary-aged children.
+There was an uproar, and Ruby faced mobs and an empty classroom beginning her education.
+Her strength and courage are great examples of elementary-aged children.

 Books to teach a child about courage The Recess Queen